 The scientist who first looked at such theories was August Pleasanton in 1876.
 He primarily focused on the colour blue and how the blue rays in sunlight and the colour of the sky helped to stimulate plant growth.
 His writing was the first introduction of the ideas of chromotherapy into modern medicine.
 Colour therapy is different to light therapy, which is used to treat skin complaints like psoriasis by shining a bright white light onto the person over a period of time.

 The human eye can distinguish between a staggeringly large number of different colours and shades.
 For ease, colours are broken down into different groups.
 Primary colours include red, yellow and blue.
 Secondary colours include orange, green and purple.
 Each colour has a different meaning and effect on the human body.
-Adding coloured lighting in your home not only sets a desired mood but will also affect how you feel.
+Adding coloured lighting in your home not only sets the desired mood but will also affect how you feel.
 Think about incorporating some colour in your designer wall lights.

 Red is considered a warm colour and is linked to areas of the body including the spine, the kidneys and your sense of smell.
 It is deemed a good colour for those suffering from fatigue and red-light therapy has been shown to improve muscle aching and joint stiffness.
 It is also said to boost libido and increase sexual desire.